 Dr. Niels Pedersen, now professor emeritus at U.C.
 Davis, California, has studied FIP since the 1960s.
 I had the honor to interview Dr. Pederson for an article about FIP that appeared in CATS Magazine (no longer printed) back in the 1990s, and later to hear him speak at prestigious veterinary conferences and at the Cat Writers’ Association events.
 You can read a 2017 Winn Feline Foundation recap of one of Dr. Pedersen’s sessions on the topic here.

 Today, FIP can be treated, and some cats like Wizard (in the pictures) possibly cured of the disease.

 Putting A Furry Face On FIP

-Deborah Felin reached out to me about the heartbreak and new hope of dealing with feline infectious peritonitis in a rescue situation:
+Deborah Felin reached out to me in August 2020 about the heartbreak and new hope of dealing with feline infectious peritonitis in a rescue situation:

 Our rescue organization, having taken in over 1000 cats in recent years, has endured the heartbreak of losing kittens and young cats to FIP too many times.
 Until now, all we could do is keep them as comfortable as possible and watch helplessly as they stopped playing, stopped eating and their lives slipped away.

 Thanks to groundbreaking decades-long research by Neils Pederson of UC Davis, there is medication now available commercially, although of course not yet FDA approved.
 It doesn’t help every cat, and some cats will relapse, but others have cleared the virus completely.
 It gives us hope when we previously had none, and finally a weapon with which to fight back, so we are grateful for that.